Sam Maguire Cup: Original trophy

 Kerry won the trophy on the most occasions.
-They were also the only team to win it on four consecutive occasions, achieving the feat twice -first during the late-1920s and early-1930s (1929, 1930, 1931, 1932), and later during the late-1970s and early 1980s (1978, 1979, 1980, 1981).
+They were also the only team to win it in four consecutive years, doing so twice - first during the late-1920s and early-1930s (1929, 1930, 1931, 1932), and later during the late-1970s and early 1980s (1978, 1979, 1980, 1981).

-In addition, Kerry twice won the old trophy on three consecutive occasions, in the late 1930s and early-1940s (1939, 1940, 1941) and in the mid-1980s (1984, 1985, 1986).
-They also won it on two consecutive occasions in the late-1960s and early-1970s (1969, 1970).

-Galway won the old trophy on three consecutive occasions in the mid-1960s (1964, 1965, 1966).

-Roscommon won the old trophy on two consecutive occasions during the mid-1940s (1943, 1944), as did Cavan later that decade (1947, 1948).

-Mayo won the old trophy on two consecutive occasions during the early-1950s (1950, 1951), while Down did likewise in the early-1960s (1960, 1961).

-Offaly won the old trophy on two consecutive occasions during the early 1970s (1971, 1972), while Dublin did likewise later that decade (1976, 1977).

 Six men won the old trophy twice as captain: Joe Barrett of Kerry, Jimmy Murray of Roscommon, John Joe O'Reilly of Cavan, Seán Flanagan of Mayo, Enda Colleran of Galway and Tony Hanahoe of Dublin.

 The Sam Maguire Cup briefly vanished from the safe in which it was being stored for safe keeping in New York in April 1981, having been brought there reluctantly by the then Feale Rangers and Kerry captain Jimmy Deenihan when his club were touring in the United States.
-Deenihan had been asked to bring it with him so that it could be photographed alongside the baseball "World Series" Commissioner's Trophy and the American football "Superbowl" Vince Lombardi Trophy.
+Deenihan had been asked to bring it with him so that it could be photographed alongside the baseball "World Series" Commissioner's Trophy and the American football "Super Bowl" Vince Lombardi Trophy.
 The incident was covered on the front page of the Irish Independent and Deenihan recounted the episode in his book My Sporting Life, stating he subsequently retrieved the Sam Maguire Cup following the intervention of the New York County Board and with the aid of an FBI officer.

 The original trophy was retired in 1988 as it had received some damage over the years.
 It is permanently on display in the GAA Museum at Croke Park.